 Slow cookers are made for busy people who would love to have dinner made when they come home.
 Here are some of our favorite slow cooker recipes.

 Many people think popcorn, sweet corn and field corn are on in the same – but they’re not.
 Learn more about popcorn in celebration of National Popcorn Poppin’ Month in October.
-These recipes include Espresso Popcorn, Sweet and Hot Popcorn, Caramel Almond Popcorn Clusters, and Cranberry-Orange Caramel Popcorn.
+These recipes include Espresso Popcorn, Sweet and Hot Popcorn, Caramel Almond Popcorn Clusters, Cranberry-Orange Caramel Popcorn and more.